cytosmart-bv/tomni/README.md

 Tomni
 =====

-Tomni is created by CytoSMART
+Tomni is created by CytoSMART.
+The package was developed in house to centralize helper function for computer vision problems.
+But in 2021 we went open source with it.

 # Features